microsoft/TemplateStudio/docs/templates.md

 The Templates.Test project includes tests to run all the checks from the TemplateValidator tool as part of the automated tests for the solution.

+## Authoring templates tooling

+### Code Snippets
+Here are some Visual Studio Code Snippets for help on authoring templates.

+#### Adding code Snippets
+ - Open Preferences: Configure User Snippets (Ctrl + Shift + P, type snippets).
+ - Open Json.json on language files list.

+#### Add WTS code snippets to Json.json file
+ - Open and copy the code snippets on [WTS code snippets file](.//..//_utils//code-snippets.json).
+ - Paste those code snippets on the opened Json.json file.

+#### Using the code snippets.

+After creating an empty template.json type wts.template and click Enter, the code snippet will add a template json with tab key stops to complete different parameters.
+You can also use code snippets to add Tags, PrimaryOutputs, Symbols and Post Actions.

 ## Table of Contents

 * [Installing / Using the extension](getting-started-extension.md)